Donearm/awesome-tutorials/README.md

 * [WebAssembly Physics and DOM Objects](https://codelabs.developers.google.com/codelabs/hour-chipmunk/index.html#0) - playing with svg and DOM objects in WebAssembly from a C library

 # Back-end Development

+## Assembly

+* [NASM Tutorial](http://cs.lmu.edu/~ray/notes/nasmtutorial/) - a concise tutorial on how to write Assembly for x86-64 architecture and integrate it with C.

 ## C